Episcopal Diocese of East Carolina: The Diocese of East Carolina

 Bishop Wright retired in 1973, and Bishop Elebash succeeded him as Diocesan Bishop.
 Elebash led the diocese during the revision of the 1928 American Edition of the Book of Common Prayer which culminated in 1979 Edition.
 During Elebash's term as bishop, women were first allowed to be ordination in the Episcopal Church, and he ordained the first female priest in the diocese, the Rev. Wendy Raynor, in 1977.
 Elebash called for a coadjutor in 1979, and that coadjutor, the Rev. Brice Sidney Sanders, succeeded Elebash in 1983.

 Sanders' Episcopacy saw the establishment of a new camp and conference center, known as Trinity Center constructed.
 In 1985, Camp Leach and Camp Oceanside were closed to make way for a new integrated camp at Trinity Center.
 Sanders called for a Coadjutor in 1995.

 The Rev. Canon Clifton Daniel 3rd was elected as Sander's coadjutor and succeeded him after his death the following year.
 In 2005, Daniel asked that Bishop Santosh Murray, who had previously served in Guyana, the Bahamas, Florida, and the Seychelles, become his assisting bishop.
 Murray accepted a call to serve as Bishop Assisting in the Diocese of Alabama, leaving East Carolina in 2012.
 Bishop Daniel resigned in 2013 to serve as Bishop Provisional of the Diocese of Pennsylvania.

 The Rev. Peter James Lee was elected as Bishop Provisional in 2013, a position he held until he left the diocese in 2014 to serve in Washington, D.C.

 The.
 Rev. Robert Skirving was elected and consecrated as Diocesan Bishop in 2014.
-On November 16, 2024, Skirving called for the election of his successor, stating that by his intended step-down date in 2026, he will have served in ordained ministry for 40 years and "will be ready to retire."
-On November 15, 2025, at the 142nd Diocesan Convention held at the Maxwell Agricultural Convention Center in Goldsboro, North Carolina, the Rev. Sarah Fisher, currently the rector of St. Catherine’s Episcopal Church in Marietta, Georgia, was elected to be the next bishop of the diocese after three ballots.
-Fisher's ordination and consecration as the ninth Bishop of the Episcopal Diocese of East Carolina will be held at the Riverfront Convention Center in New Bern on May 23, 2026, pending consents.
-Skirving will retire after Fisher's consecration after 11 years in the office of the bishop.
-Fisher will be the first female and same-sex married bishop of the Diocese of East Carolina.
+On November 16, 2024, he called for the election of his successor, stating that by his intended step-down date in 2026, he will have served in ordained ministry for 40 years and "will be ready to retire."
+On November 15, 2025, at the 142nd Diocesan Convention held at the Maxwell Agricultural Convention Center in Goldsboro, North Carolina, the Rev. Sarah Fisher, rector of St. Catherine’s Episcopal Church in Marietta, Georgia, was elected to be the next bishop of the diocese after three ballots.
+Fisher's ordination and consecration as the ninth Bishop was held at the Riverfront Convention Center in New Bern on May 23, 2026.
+Consents were received on January 9, 2026.
+Skirving retired following Fisher's consecration after 11 years as bishop.
+Fisher is the first female and same-sex married bishop of the diocese.
 Also at the 142nd Diocesan Convention, Trinity Center's 50th anniversary was celebrated with remarks by the Rev. Phillip Craig of St. James Episcopal Church in Wilmington, North Carolina.

+The diocese primarily speaks English but has extensive resources for Spanish-speaking ministry, headed by a Spanish-language ministry coordinator and the Episcopal Farmworker Ministry of the Parish of La Sagrada Familia, based in Sampson County.